-Raspberry Hand Pies make perfect Valentine’s Day gifts for everyone in your life.
+Raspberry Hand Pies make perfect Valentine’s Day gifts.
 The crust is light, flakey and absolutely stuffed with juicy raspberries.
 With the help of a food processor and heart cookie cutter, this recipe comes together in a flash.
-Give some to someone special today and spread the love.

 First make the crust.
 Place the flour, salt, and sugar in the bowl of a food processor.
 Pulse a few times to combine.
 Add the cubed butter and pulse until the butter is the size of peas.
 With the motor running, stream in the water until the dough starts to come together.